 Harlequinn was fine.
 After an exhausting few days I didn’t want this to ever happen again.
 If I only knew a houseplant could kill my cat?
 I didn’t see any labels, nothing says POISON for customers to see.
 Since then, I brought it upon myself to do my homework and not to purchase plants blindly or emotionally.

 I’m probably not alone, and I’m sure I am not the only one with an experience like that.
 Years later, I now own over 50 houseplants, all of these purchased and/or inherited with my cats in mind.
 I’ve never had to experience the Dracaena Episode again, as it came to be named.
-While I have a few toxic plants (I do own a few Monsteras), they not bothered by cat paws.
+While I have a few toxic plants (I do own a few Monsteras), they are not bothered by cat mouths.

 With the help of the ASPCA website, which houses a plethora of information on safe plants and toxic plants, I have compiled many lists dividing plants into safe, marginally safe, and unsafe categories.
 I created Leaf & Paw to share that knowledge with all of you.
 Now, you don’t have to sacrifice a Dracaena to a New York winter and a day of your well-being to live harmoniously with pets and plants.

-1. Hi,
+Hi,

 I’m so glad I have found your page!
 I’m about to adopt two cats and already have a house full of (apparently mostly toxic plants! ?)
 I have ditched most of them (including my beloved Dracaena that I’ve grown from a baby) and have scoured your page for advice before buying myself some safer plants (including a monstera which I would have avoided before I read your page) ..so thank you so much!!